SmartRabbit42/tuna/README.md

 # tuna

-Software to manage and facilitate assemblies and meetings
+Software to manage and facilitate assemblies and meetings.